-Coach Mentoring can provide experienced supervisors to provide a regular space to other coaches on an individual or group basis to reflect upon the content and process of their work: The supervision will support the coaches:
+Coach Mentoring Ltd can provide experienced supervisors to provide a regular space to other coaches on an individual or group basis to reflect upon the content and process of their work: The supervision will support the coaches to:

-- To develop understanding and skills within their coaching work
+- Develop understanding and skills within their coaching work

-- To receive information and another perspective concerning their work
+- Receive information and another perspective concerning their work

-- To be validated and supported both as a person and as a professional
+- Be validated and supported both as a person and as a professional

-- To ensure that as a person and as a professional they are not left unnecessarily carrying difficulties, problems and projections alone
+- Ensure that as a person and as a professional they are not left unnecessarily carrying difficulties, problems and projections alone

-- To plan and utilize personal and professional resources better
+- Plan and utilize personal and professional resources better